argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 This can happen because your job is in waiting in a routing queue and has not yet reached the execution queues.
 In this case you will receive a jobid back and qsub will exit, however when the proposed job is routed, it will be rejected from the execution queues.
 In that case, the job will be deleted from the system and will not show up in the job history for that system.
-If you run a qstat on the jobid, it will return "qstat: Unknown Job Id <jobid>".
+If you run a qstat on the jobid, it will return `qstat: Unknown Job Id <jobid>`.

 ### Job Priority